 How to Use Light Therapy for SAD, Winter Depression Treatment, and More

 The shorter cloudier days of fall and winter bring a loss of energy and other symptoms of depression for over 10 million Americans.
-Research has shown that light therapy (also known as using a Happy Light) is an effective treatment for this physical and mental seasonal dip known as Seasonal Affective Disorder (SAD) or Winter Depression and other mental health issues.
+Research has shown that light therapy (also known as using a Happy Light) is an effective treatment for this physical and mental seasonal dip known as Seasonal Affective Disorder (SAD) or Winter Depression, general depression, and other sleep and mental health issues.

 What's in This Post

 |Phototherapy for Depression and Other Mental Health Issues|

 |How to Use a Light Therapy Happy Light|

 |Who Should Not Use Light Therapy|

 For examples of light therapy lamps, check out my blog post: Best Light Therapy Happy Lamps Reviews